lectvs/pantheon/README_private.md

 - `git submodule update`

 # New Game Checklist
-- Change game name in `build.bat`
-- Change game name in `src/main.ts`
-- Change window title in `bin/index.html`
+- Change game name and window title in `bin/index.html`

 # Pre-Publish Checklist
 - Sound does not restart on death